Punicalagin

-Punicalagin is an ellagitannin, a type of phenolic compound.
+Punicalagin (Pyuni-cala-jen) is an ellagitannin, a type of phenolic compound.
 It is found as alpha and beta isomers in pomegranates (Punica granatum), Terminalia catappa, Terminalia myriocarpa, and in Combretum molle, the velvet bushwillow, a plant species found in South Africa.
 These three genera are all Myrtales and the last two are both Combretaceae.

 Research

 Punicalagins are water-soluble and hydrolyze into smaller phenolic compounds, such as ellagic acid.

 There were no toxic effects in rats on a 6% diet of punicalagins for 37 days.
 In laboratory research, punicalagins had carbonic anhydrase inhibitor activity.